 The mother of three brothers murdered by a loyalist gang during the Troubles has died.

-Sadie Reavey, from Whitecross in south Armagh, died on Monday night.
+Sadie Reavey, from Whitecross in south Armagh, died on Monday.
 The widow, who was in her early 90s, had long campaigned for justice for her sons.

-Three members of the Catholic O'Dowd family were shot dead by loyalists in Ballydugan, Co Armagh the same night as the attack in Whitecross, while the following day republican gunmen killed ten Protestant workmen in the Armagh village of Kingsmills.
+Three members of the Catholic O'Dowd family were murdered by loyalists in Ballydougan, Co Armagh, that night, while republicans killed 10 Protestant workmen in Kingsmills the next day.

-The Reavey killings have long been a source of controversy, with claims security force elements colluded with the loyalist gang involved.
+The Reavey killings have long been a source of controversy, with claims security force elements colluded with the loyalist killers.